samandeveloper/Javascript-Projects/README.md

-# Almost 50 projects are uploaded in javascript-projects
+# Almost 50 projects are uploaded in javascript-projects folder